balena-io-modules/sys-class-rgb-led/README.md

 An `AnimationFunction` is a function that takes a timestamp in milliseconds as parameter and returns a `Color`.

 `setAnimation` accepts a second optional `frequency` parameter, the default value is 10Hz.

+`setAnimation` returns a `Promise` that will resolve when the first color of the animation has been set.

+`setStaticColor` returns a `Promise` that will resolve when the color has been set.

+This might be useful if you want to be sure that the color has been set before calling `close()`.